VredniyTony/Introduction-to-full-stack-Web-development/readme.md

 }

 ps2_javascript-basics{
-	to.do.1 - working
+	to.do.1 - success
 }

 ps3_jQuery {
 	to.do.1 - working
-	to.do.1 -
+	to.do.1 - working
 }

 wd_st1_atm {
+	to.do.1 - success
+}

+wd_ps4-php-json {
+	to.do.1 - working
-	working
+	to.do.2 - working
 }